andresnigenda/compare_authority/README.md

 ### Defining user specific information

 You will need to create a text file named ```passwords.ini```.
 Paste and fill the following text with the relevant information.
-If you are not using the OCLC api, you may not include that section; you don't need credentials when you want to compare with the LOC API.
+If you are not using the OCLC API, you can not include that section; you don't need credentials when you want to compare with the LOC API.

 ```
 [oclc]